go-project-template/zinx-zero/README.md

 # zinx-zero

-docker-modd is assist you in quickly building the project running environment.
+zinx-zero is assist you in quickly building the project running environment.

-## The features of docker-modd
+## The features of zinx-zero

 - Use Docker Compose to run the required MySQL, Redis, Nginx, and your project.
 - Use [modd.conf](modd.conf) auto compile and restart the project when changes are detected in \*. go files.